nelliecampbell/ML-in-Patients-with-Cholangiocarcinoma/README.md

 ## Workflow

 Ingest Data
 Exploratory analysis
 Data Cleaning/Engineering
 ML Target Variable overall survival (Months)
   Split Data into Target and Features
-  Handle categorical variables before feature selection.
+  Handle categorical variables before feature selection
   Feature selection
-  Define models and metrics.
+  Define models and metrics
   Cross-validation for the training set
-  Fit the training model and make predictions on the test set.
+  Fit the training model and make predictions on the test set
-  Select the best model.
+  Select the best model
 ML Target Variable overall survival status
   Split Data into Target and Features
-  Handle categorical variables before feature selection.
+  Handle categorical variables before feature selection
   Feature selection
-  Define models and metrics.
+  Define models and metrics
   Cross-validation for the training set
-  Fit the training model and make predictions on the test set.
+  Fit the training model and make predictions on the test set
-  Select the best model.
+  Select the best model

 ## Major Results